luizfvital/github-clone/README.md

-A GitHub front-end clone with a few functionalities using ReactJS and Typescript.
+GitHub front-end clone with a few functionalities using ReactJS and Typescript.

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.